veekayC-bit/MLAI-community-labs/Cohort-Labs/Cohort 9/week4-tools/4.5-msft-power-automate)/Readme.md

 # Note: Account Creation Prerequisite

-**To create your account and access the 30-day free trial, you will need a valid work or college email address.
-If you don't have a work or college email address, please don't go further.
-Reach out to our team and they will help you.**
+**To create your account and access the 30-day free trial, you will need a valid work or college email address.**

 ### Step 1:
 > **Click on** [this link](https://make.powerautomate.com) **to be redirected to Power Automate.**